Bower Park Academy: History

 The school opened in 1949 as Chase Cross Secondary Modern.
 It was reorganised as a comprehensive school in 1971.
 In 1989 it was amalgamated with Forest Lodge School and it was renamed to its current name, Bower Park.

-Bower Park was formed off two sides, with the second side being demolished that now holds the housing estate.
+Bower Park was formed of two sites, with the second site being located in Lodge Lane.
+This site was eventually demolished and now holds a housing estate.

-The academy has had three headteachers, one being Mary Morrison whose hard work and determination turned the school's label around.
-Morrison resigned with effect on 31 December 2016.

 In 2007, the school got new sports facilities which included a new sports hall as well as an astro turf pitch.
 This was opened by boxing legend Frank Bruno (MBE).

 In a 2009 Ofsted report the school was given the mark "Satisfactory".

-In the 2014 Ofsted report the Academy was given the mark "Requires Improvement".
+In the 2014 Ofsted report the academy was given the mark "Requires Improvement".

 The school gained its specialist Arts College (media) status in 2010.

 Bower Park School was converted to an academy on 1 February 2013, but continues to have media arts as a specialism.

-In 2016, Academy received a mark of "Inadequate" on the Ofsted report.
+In 2016, the academy received a mark of "Inadequate" on the Ofsted report.

-In 2018, Academy received a mark of “good” on the Ofsted report.
+In 2018, the academy received a mark of "good" on the Ofsted report.